-The 24/7 campaign offers bilingual tobacco-free signs at no cost to your school site or school district.
-To request free signs, visit 247NewMexico.com/signage.
+The 24/7 campaign is proud to offer eye-catching, bilingual tobacco-free signs at no cost to your school site or entire school district.
+If your district has a comprehensive policy, the 24/7 campaign will provide every campus in your district with tobacco-free signage.
+To request these free signs, visit 247NewMexico.com/signage.